-Age spots are larger flat skin spots on the face and hands that appear in middle age after years of sun exposure.
-The medical term is ‘solar lentigo’ (plural: lentigines).
+Age spots (liver spots) are larger flat skin spots on the face and hands that appear in middle age after years of sun damage.
+The medical term for age spots is ‘solar lentigines’.
 They are caused by an accumulation of the cells that make pigment.
 They fade but don’t fully disappear in winter.

-If the brown marks are scaly, they may be solar keratoses (pre-cancerous sun damage) or seborrheic keratoses (senile warts).
+If the brown marks are scaly, they may be solar keratoses (pre-cancerous sun damage) or seborrheic keratoses.
 It is also important to distinguish them from early malignant melanoma (lentigo maligna).
 If a dark spot has appeared or changed recently, has an irregular border, has more than one colour, or you have any concerns, see your dermatologist or GP for a skin check.

 Skin pigmentation should always be protected from the sun.
 They can be faded with creams containing hydroquinone, alpha-hydroxy acids, retinoids and vitamin B. Stronger, quicker options to fade or remove spots are chemical peels (which may include glycolic acid, azelaic acid, vitamin A), Dermapen and many lasers.

-Palm Clinic’s best option for treating age spots or freckles is Elos IPL which reduces the top layers of pigment, fading the brown spot without reducing the number of melanocytes.
+Palm Clinic’s most effective treatment option for treating age spots or freckles is Elos IPL.
+This medical grade IPL reduces the top layers of pigment, fading the brown spot without reducing the number of melanocytes.
 Good sun protection is essential after treatment to prevent brown spots darkening again.
 These lasers also reduce red veins and promote natural collagen formation.

 Alternatively, the revolutionary Fraxel Laser treatment which partially resurfaces the skin can also be used to remove brown spots.
-The melanocyte population is reduced making the brown spots less likely to recur.
 Fine lines and skin texture are significantly smoothed at the same time improving the overall appearance of the skin.

 Melasma is the blotchy appearance of brown skin pigmentation on the face.

 Sun exposure following some cosmetics can cause a phototoxic reaction where the chemical substance absorbs UV light.
 The resulting pigmentation extends where sun and cosmetic use have coincided, for example down the neck.

 Melasma is more stubborn and unpredictable to treat than freckles or age spots because the melanocytes have become sensitized and continue to produce extra pigment with even the slightest hint of sun.
 Sun protection is an essential part of treatment.